ciskavriezenga/octopus/README.md

  - Extensibility: write your own custom signals

 ***Octopus is written in c++17.
 Make sure to add the -std=c++1z flag to your compiler!***

-## Documentation

-A Doxygen generated documentation can be found [here](http://api.dsperados.com/octopus).

 ## Examples